Sign up with EmailLog in

 For those who remain patient and vigilant, the Markdown Phase can offer opportunities to accumulate cryptocurrencies at discounted prices, preparing for the next Accumulation Phase and the start of a new cycle.

-Major Crypto News: Positive or negative news stories and media attention can influence investor perception and participation in the market, contributing to the cyclical nature of the market.
+Events like exchange hacks, protocol failures, or groundbreaking product launches can create sharp shifts in investor sentiment and market direction.
 Notable recent events such as Terra (LUNA) imploding or the FTX debacle have all had lasting ripple effects across the crypto industry.

 How Long Does a Crypto Cycle Last?